dtoebe/Challenge2APIServer/README.md

 ## The requirements

-- Must implement all endpoints mapped out below
+- Must implement all endpoints mapped out below\
+- Should listen on 12.0.0.1, or 0.0.0.0
 - Must have at the following cli flags
   - a flag to set the port